 The Poodle, though often equated to the beauty with no brains, is exceptionally smart, active, and excels in obedience training.
 The breed comes in three size varieties, which may contribute to why Poodle is one of the most popular breeds according to AKC Registration statistics.
 Poodles can be a variety of solid colors, including white, black, apricot, and gray, and particolored.

 The breed originated in Germany as a water retriever.
 The stylish “Poodle clip” was designed by hunters to help the dogs move through the water more efficiently.
 The patches of hair left on the body are meant to protect vital organs and joints which are susceptible to cold.
 The Standard variety is the oldest of the three varieties.

-The Poodle can accommodate nearly any size living quarters.
+The Poodle can accommodate to nearly any size living quarters.
 His hypoallergenic coat may reduce allergic reactions, but requires regular professional grooming.
-Poodles are??an active breed and require daily exercise.
+Poodles are an active breed and require daily exercise.

 - Non-Sporting (Standard and Miniature) and Toy (Toy) Groups; AKC recognized in 1887.